 Sodalite Gemstone Information

-In the world of rocks and minerals, the brilliant blue colour of the sodalite gemstone is incredibly rare.
+In the world of rocks and minerals, the intense blue colour of the sodalite gemstone is incredibly rare.
 While it is one of the more affordable blue gems, it is also uncommon in jewelry.
 You won’t usually find sodalite in your average mall jewelry store, so many shoppers consider their sodalite pieces incredibly unique parts of their jewelry collection.

 If you are curious about sodalite, including its properties, history, and origins, here’s a look at what this amazing stone is all about.

 The sodalite stone isn’t actually a gemstone.
 Instead, sodalite is a mineral.
 Large, well-formed crystal sodalite is relatively rare because it can be prone to fracture.
 However, the structure makes sodalite a bit translucent, giving it a beautiful lustre.
 The white veining also adds interest and makes every piece look highly unique.

 What does sodalite look like?
 While sodalite is best known for its deep royal blue color, that isn’t the only sodalite color available.
 Along with violet-blue and light blue variants, sodalite may be grey, green, yellow, red, or colourless.
 It also has a weak orange fluorescence when exposed to UV light, which is considered a defining characteristic of sodalite.